harvard-library/aspace-import-excel/README.md

 ```
 3. **IF** you are running, on Windows, a version of ArchivesSpace that is *lower* than version **2.6.0**:

-     There currently is a problem with Bundler versioning.
-Until a new version of ArchivesSpace is released that contains a fix to the *initialize-plugin.bat* script, copy
+     There was a problem with Bundler versioning.

+Copy
 ```
 archivesspace\aspace-import-excel\extras\modified_initialize-plugin.bat
 ```